-As such, memoranda issued in October 2009 and June 2011 by the U.S. Department of Justice (“DOJ”) represented former administrations’ enforcement stance.
-The first memorandum was known as the “Ogden Memo.”
-First, the memoranda made clear that the DOJ “is committed to the enforcement of the Controlled Substances Act in all States,” particularly those that “have enacted laws authorizing the medical use of marijuana.”
-However, the DOJ noted it would be “efficient and rational [in] use of its limited investigative and prosecutorial resources.”
-Accordingly, the memoranda outlined that the DOJ’s core priorities would be to pursue the prosecution of “significant traffickers of illegal drugs, including marijuana, and the disruption of illegal drug manufacturing and trafficking networks” and to leave alone “individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana.”
-The DOJ noted it would rely on local authorities to regulate and enforce state laws authorizing medical marijuana activity.
+As such, memoranda issued in October 2009 and June 2011 by the U.S. Department of Justice (DOJ) represented former administrations’ enforcement stance.
+The initial memorandum was known as the Ogden Memo.
+First, the Ogden Memo made clear that the DOJ “is committed to the enforcement of the Controlled Substances Act in all States,” particularly those that “have enacted laws authorizing the medical use of marijuana.”
+However, DOJ noted it would be “making efficient and rational use of its limited investigative and prosecutorial resources.”
+Accordingly, the memorandum outlined that DOJ’s core priorities would be to pursue the prosecution of “significant traffickers of illegal drugs, including marijuana, and the disruption of illegal drug manufacturing and trafficking networks” and to leave alone “individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana.”
+DOJ noted it would rely on local authorities to regulate and enforce state laws authorizing medical marijuana activity.

-In August 2013, after Colorado and Washington enacted laws authorizing the recreational use of marijuana, the DOJ issued another memorandum to provide guidance concerning marijuana enforcement under the CSA.
-This was known as the “Cole Memo.”
-Once again, it noted that while marijuana remains illegal under federal law, the federal government would continue to rely on state and local law enforcement agencies to address marijuana activity in accordance with its own state laws; and, it would step “in to enforce the CSA only when the use, possession, cultivation, or distribution of marijuana has threatened to cause one of the [eight] harms” it has delineated as enforcement priorities important to the federal government (e.g., preventing the distribution of marijuana to minors; preventing revenue from the sale of marijuana from going to criminal enterprises, gangs, and cartels; preventing the diversion of marijuana from states where it is legal under state law in some form to other states; preventing state-authorized marijuana activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity).
+In August 2013, after Colorado and Washington enacted laws authorizing the recreational use of marijuana, DOJ issued another memorandum to provide guidance concerning marijuana enforcement under the CSA.
+This was known as the Cole Memo.
+Once again, it noted that while marijuana remains illegal under federal law, the federal government would continue to rely on state and local law enforcement agencies to address marijuana activity in accordance with their own state laws and it would step “in to enforce the CSA only when the use, possession, cultivation, or distribution of marijuana has threatened to cause one of the [eight] harms” that it has delineated as enforcement priorities important to the federal government (e.g., preventing the distribution of marijuana to minors; preventing revenue from the sale of marijuana from going to criminal enterprises, gangs, and cartels; preventing the diversion of marijuana from states where it is legal under state law in some form to other states; preventing state-authorized marijuana activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity).

-However, the DOJ warned that its deference to state and local authorities is based upon its expectation that state laws “authorizing marijuana-related conduct will implement strong and effective regulatory and enforcement systems that will address the threats those state laws could pose to public safety, public health, and other law enforcement interests.”
+DOJ warned that its deference to state and local authorities is based upon its expectation that state laws “authorizing marijuana-related conduct will implement strong and effective regulatory and enforcement systems that will address the threat those state laws could pose to public safety, public health, and other law enforcement interests.”
 Therefore, if it were determined that a state or various states did not live up to such expectations, the DOJ would consider reversing course.